XGenerationLab/XiYan-SQL/README.md

 ## Coming Soon🕒

-1. The complete code for XiYan-SQL will be released.`Feb.
-2025`
+1. The XiYanSQL-QwenCoder series model will be released in `Feb 2025`. `Done`

-2. The fine-tuned model for SQLite will be released.`Jan.
+3. The fine-tuned model for SQL generation will be released.`Jan.
 2025` `Done`

-3. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Jan.
+4. A method and corresponding code for automatic description generation for Text-to-SQL will be provided.`Jan.
 2025`

-4. The code and model of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) will be released. `Dec.
+5. The code and model of [DateResolver](https://github.com/XGenerationLab/XiYan-DateResolver) will be released. `Dec.
 2024` `Done`

-5. The MoMQ model and training code will be released.`Jan.
-2025`

 ## Timeline
 The major events.